About Us

 Leon Fenhaus

-Mr. Fenhaus is the Area Business Representative for the International Union of Operating Engineers, Local 49.
+Leon is retired from the International Union of Operating Engineers, Local 49.
 He has also served as a lobbyist in Washington DC.
-His ability to negotiate, and his understanding of business processes is invaluable to the board.
+His ability to negotiate, and his understanding of business processes, is invaluable to the board.
+He currently serves as the Board Treasurer.

 BHRC is a member of THRIVENT CHOICE